Rachel Drummond

 Forensic sketch artists serve and protect with paper and pens.
 While it’s true that high-tech digital instruments sharpen the accuracy and validity of witness testimonies, paper and pencil facial sketches still play a significant role in criminal investigations.

-Forensic sketch artists, also known as composite artists, use their knowledge of facial anatomy and artistic skill to create images of potential criminals and missing persons.
+Forensic sketch artists, also known as composite artists, use their knowledge of facial anatomy and artistic skills to create images of potential criminals and missing persons.
 By interviewing victims or witnesses of a crime scene, forensic artists create sketch drawings used by police and released to the public to identify and apprehend criminal suspects.
-Forensic sketch artists have multi-faceted careers that require them to think critically, ask probing questions, take verbal information and express it in artistic mediums.
+Forensic sketch artists have multi-faceted careers that require them to think critically, ask probing questions, take verbal information, and express it in artistic mediums.

 Forensic sketch artists typically work as members of a law enforcement team or are employed as freelancers.
 Most have a bachelor’s degree in fine art, criminal justice, or computer science specializing in 3D modeling.
 The International Association for Identification (IAI), the world’s oldest and largest forensic association, defines three main disciplines in forensic art: composite art or imagery, postmortem or facial reconstruction, and image modification and enhancement.

-Due to the emotionally-taxing nature of this career, forensic sketch artists need to be patient and strategic communicators.
+Due to the emotionally taxing nature of this career, forensic sketch artists need to be patient and strategic communicators.
 Empathetic skills are essential when interviewing traumatized victims, and the ability to ask strategic questions when dealing with an uncooperative witness is equally crucial.

 Featured Art & Design Programs | ||